starlake-ai/starlake/docs/user/complete.rst

 $COMET_METADATA/domains.
 They defined :

 * The directory where the files coming from this domain are stored
-* The ack extension for ack files. "ack" by default
+* The ack extension for ack files. "ack" by default.
 * Raw file extensions to recognize.  "json", "csv", "dsv", "psv" by default.

 The ingestion pipeline also automatically recognize compressed files with